What do you do if you're keen to buy a property at auction but it is passed in?

-Well… the first thing is to put yourself in the position to able to negotiate with the vendor and this means you should be the highest bidder.
+So the first thing to do is to put yourself in the position to able to negotiate with the vendor and this means you should be the highest bidder.

-It’s not always easy to manipulate the order of the bidding, but traditionally the highest bidder has the exclusive right to negotiate with the vendor first, so it’s important to put yourself in that position.
+It's not always easy to manipulate the order of the bidding, but it's important to put yourself in that position.

 What happens next is the selling agent or auctioneer usually invites you to step inside the property and commence negotiations, while other agents approach the under-bidders to explore their level of interest and keep them "hot" in case the negotiations with you fall through.

-Unless it is pouring rain do not follow the agent inside.
+Unless it is pouring rain does not follow the agent inside.

 This puts you on their turf and isolates you from what's going on outside.